biomarkersParkinson/tsdf/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before requesting a review

 - [ ] I have read the [contribution guidelines](https://github.com/biomarkersParkinson/tsdf/blob/main/CONTRIBUTING.md)
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have documented my code, particularly in hard-to-understand areas
 - [ ] I have added tests that prove my fix is effective or that my feature works